Keep this page open and follow the instructions for completing the form.

-- Series Name AND Number.
-Carefully type both the NAME of the series and the sequence NUMBER for this particular book.
+- Series Number.
+Type the sequence NUMBER for this particular book.
 For example: Harry Potter #7.
-This should be the same series name and number as listed on Amazon.
+This should be the same series number as listed on Amazon.

 For novellas, use the #.5 to indicate where in the series they should be read.
 For example, a prequel novella would be Series Name #0.5.
 A novella that occurs between books 3 and 4 would be Series Name #3.5.

 - Release Date.
 This is the earliest date that your book was published and available for sale in any format.
 Sometimes this is tricky as a book may be available in advance of the official release date.
 The date you enter here makes a difference in my post schedule and also Whitney Award qualifications.
 If your official release is January 1st, but you show up as a Whitney finalist for the previous year, I will adjust the date to match the Whitney information.

 General Rule of Thumb: If you are traditionally published, this is the official release date supplied by your publisher, and usually both print and ebooks are released at the same time.